Lesson POL-3

 The Great Debate - Confidence, presence and poise

-This activity repeats the previous lesson and develops your vocabulary as well as discussion skills
+This repeats the previous lesson and develops your vocabulary as well as discussion skills

-The topic is Should we legalize marijuana?
+Episode 2 of The Great Debate has the motion Should we legalise marijuana?
 What arguments, based on the three appeals, do you think they will use?

 Using Logos - logic, facts and being sensible